 Most airlines follow similar guidelines regarding the location of infant-friendly seats on airplanes.
 They exclude emergency exit rows, some aisle seats, and any locations that could obstruct other passengers.

-Is It Safe to Use an Infant Bassinet on an Airplane?
+Is It Safe to Use an Airplane Bassinet?

 It is safe to use an infant bassinet on airplanes.
-That said, this airplane baby bed may not be the safest option for all children in every situation.
+That said, there are a few situations where this airplane baby bed may not be the safest option for all children.

 Airplane bassinets work for infants who cannot sit up on their own.
 They offer a reprieve for parents on long flights, let the child stretch out a bit, and make it possible for everyone to rest.